Duke vs. Arkansas: Odds, spread, over/under - November 29

 - Arkansas has a record of just 1-5-0 against the spread this year.

-- In the Razorbacks' six chances this year, the combined scoring has gone over the point total five times.
+- So far this year, five out of the Razorbacks' six games with an over/under have gone over the point total.

 Duke Futures Odds